9thgradepublication/9thgradepublication.github.io/_texts/a-frame-change.md

 * The rippling waves of hair
 * Spooling gracefully around you
 * As you curled in a corner
-* A curtain hiding mysteries, fuelling fleeting curiosity
+* A curtain hiding mysteries, fueling fleeting curiosity
 * In the reborn hours of dawn
 *
 * Yet now